Latest Company News

 Results from recent Alzheimer’s disease trials validate the ProMIS approach Johanne Kaplan, PhD.
 Chief Development Officer Recent failures in advanced Phase 3 clinical trials by Eli Lilly and Merck have been disappointing for the Alzheimer’s disease (AD) community.
 However, the…

-Latest Company Presentations and White Papers
+Latest Company Presentations, White Papers and Scientific Posters

 Traded on the Toronto Stock Exchange (TSX), under the symbol PMN